jfjlaros/simpleRPC/docs/protocol.rst

 ----------------------

-A remote procedure call is initiated by the host by writing one byte to the serial device of which the value maps to one of the exported methods (i.e., 0 maps to the first method, 1 to the second, etc.).
-If this method takes any parameters, their values are written to the serial device.
-After the parameter values have been received, the device executes the method and writes its return value (if any) back to the serial device.
+A remote procedure call is initiated by the host by writing one byte to the I/O device of which the value maps to one of the exported methods (i.e., 0 maps to the first method, 1 to the second, etc.).
+If this method takes any parameters, their values are written to the I/O device.
+After the parameter values have been received, the device executes the method and writes its return value (if any) back to the I/O device.

 All native C types (``int``, ``float``, ``double``, etc.), Tuples, Objects, Vectors and any combination of these are currently supported.
 The host is